Opta-timetable/timetable-editor/README.md

 Timetable Editor
 ================

-A MEAN.JS based web-app for editing timetables set with OptaPlanner.
+An awesome web-app for creating/editing timetables that uses Apache OptaPlanner behind the scenes.

 ### HipChat